TREEcg/specification/specs/2-traversing.md

 When using the `tree:PrefixRelation` or the `tree:SubstringRelation`, the strings __must__ be compared according to _case insensitive unicode ordering_.
 Some flags __may__ however indicate a small derivation from this approach:

+__ISSUE__: The following text has no good JavaScript support and is indicative.

 A comparison based on locale and other options can be done by using these predicates:
  1. `tree:stringComparisonLocale`: a BCP 47 language as defined in JavaScript: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#Locale_identification_and_negotiation
  2. `tree:stringComparisonLocaleMatcher`